Somewhere Inbetween Exhibition / October 24th to 30th, 2024 / Lichthof Ost- Humboldt University / Unter den Linden 6, 10117 Berlin

 Friday, 25 October, 17:00 -19:00

-This immersive experience, will feature moments of deep listening followed by discussions where participants can reflect on the lived experiences shared through the radio episodes.
-Joining us is Ciaran Henry, a radio scholar and one of the initiators of Jungala Radio, who has traveled from Ireland to be with us.
-The session will be moderated by the sound scholar Carla J. Maier , offering a opportunity to explore how digital storytelling can empower voices and reshape our understanding of migration, resistance, and community.
+This immersive experience, was featured moments of deep listening followed by discussions where participants reflected on the lived experiences shared through the radio episodes.
+Joining us was Ciaran Henry, a radio scholar and one of the initiators of Jungala Radio, who has traveled from Ireland to be with us.
+The session was moderated by the sound scholar Carla J. Maier , offering a opportunity to explore how digital storytelling can empower voices and reshape our understanding of migration, resistance, and community.

 Carla J. Maier (Dr. phil.) is a sound studies and postcolonial studies scholar and editor of Norient Books.
 She has published on electronic, popular, and club music, postcolonial and transcultural aspects of music production and sound art, everyday urban sound practices and sonic ecologies, as well as decolonial approaches in listening practice and research.

-Walking and listening collectively at night will create a deeper connection with Berlin-Mitte's urban space.
-Participants will listen to the city and their positionality within spaces influenced by colonial history, fostering shared reflection through urban sound and motion.
+Walking and listening collectively at night created a deeper connection with Berlin-Mitte's urban space.
+Participants listened to the city and their positionality within spaces influenced by colonial history, fostering shared reflection through urban sound and motion.

-The workshop takes place on Saturday, October 26th, from 17:00 to 19:00.
-It begins with a 30-minute walk followed by a reflective collective listening in the exhibition space.
+The workshop took place on Saturday, October 26th, between 17:00 to 19:00.
+It begin with a 30-minute walk followed by a reflective collective listening in the exhibition space.